PostHog/posthog.com/contents/apps/unduplicator/docs.md

 The Unduplicator crafts an event UUID based on key properties for the event, so if the event is the same (see below for definition) it'll end with the same UUID.

-When events areprocessed by ClickHouse, the DB will automatically dedupe events which have the same `toDate(timestamp)`, `event`, `distinct_id` and `uuid` combo, effectively making sure duplicates are not stored.
+When events are processed by ClickHouse, the database will automatically dedupe events which have the same `toDate(timestamp)`, `event`, `distinct_id` and `uuid` combo, effectively making sure duplicates are not stored.

 The app has two modes, which define what's considered a duplicate event.
 Either mode will prevent duplicates within a project, though duplicates across projects are still permitted.